met4citizen/Hypergraph/README.md

-- Whenever there is a new branch so that two or more events use an overlapping set of tokens, separate the events by adding random hypervectors to their coordinates.
+- Whenever there is a new branch so that two or more events use an overlapping set of tokens, separate the events by adding random hypervectors to their previously calculated coordinates.

-- The distance between any two tokens/events is the Hamming distance of their hypervector coordinates.
+- The distance between any two tokens/events is the Hamming distance of their hypervectors.

-The local multiway system can be projected into some lower dimension by calculating its distance matrix and by using multidimensional scaling.
+The local multiway system can be projected into some lower dimension by calculating its distance matrix and then doing multidimensional scaling.

 *[1] Kanerva, P. (2019).
 Computing with High-Dimensional Vectors.
 IEEE Design & Test, 36(3):7–14.*